giogina/ReSMax/README.md

 ```
 </details>

-If an unsupported extension is provided, **DOSmax** will raise an error and list the accepted formats.
+If an unsupported extension is provided, **ReSMax** will raise an error and list the accepted formats.

 <details>